oktonion/stdex/README.md

 # stdex
 C++ 11 standart library implementation with extra features using C++98 only and POSIX threads.
 Minimum ugly preprocessor macro and no configuration files.
+The library itself is builded on top of C++ standart library distributed with your compiler and just extends it with C++11 features.

 Q: Why not boost?